 Dining & Entertainment

-Even if you aren’t staying at Hostel Celica, it’s restaurant featuring traditional Slovene dishes is worth visiting.
+Even if you aren’t staying at Hostel Celica, it’s restaurant featuring traditional Slovene dishes is a visit!

 The veal dumpling soup was one of my favorite Slovenian dishes, even though I had participated in a food tour just hours before checking in!